Chadwell Primary School

 - The promotion of sustainable travel – events/workshops/competitions are held throughout the year as part of our TfL Star Award

 - Various fundraising events for different charities

 Teaching British Values

-The Government set out its definition of British values in the 2011 Prevent strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent strategy, and as a school we strive to follow these values through year after year.
 At Chadwell, these values are reinforced in all that we do and also in the following ways:

 Each year, the children discuss their class rules and the rights associated with these.
 ‘Chadwell’s Golden Rules’ are followed by the whole school and constantly promoted by both staff and children.
 To represent the children, two school council members are elected from each Key Stage 2 class who then meet weekly to discuss issues raised by pupils.
 The school council are also involved in the decision making process for important issues such as the implementation of a packed lunch policy.
 Children have an annual questionnaire where they are able to put forward their views about the school.

 The importance of laws, whether they govern the school or the country, is constantly and consistently reinforced at Chadwell.
 Pupils are taught from an early age the rules of the school.
 There are the class rules, e-safety procedures, and playground rules.
 Pupils are taught the value and reasons behind rules and laws and that they govern and protect us.
 They are taught the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.